JoeMingT/JoeMingT/README.md

 ###

 <p align="left">
   Nice to meet you!
 My name is Tham Joe Ming!
-An enthusiastic computer science student specialized in software engineering currently studying in Multimedia University (MMU).
+An enthusiastic computer science student graduate specialized in software engineering!
+I am a fresh graduate from Multimedia University (MMU).
   <br><br>
-  - 🔭 I’m currently studying in Multimedia University, Final Year Second Trimester
+  - 🔭 I’m currently a fresh graduate from Multimedia University!
   <br>
-  - 📚 I'm currently learning Mobile App Development / Visual Information Processing
+  - 📚 I'm currently learning about Linux and Operating Systems!
   <br>
-  - ⚡ In my free time I play and practice piano or relax and play video games / watch shows
+  - ⚡ In my free time, I play and practice piano or relax and play video games / watch shows!
 </p>

 <br />